indiecore/bwproxy/README.md

     - A line will also be considered a comment (and thus it will be ignored) if it *starts* with `//`;
     - If the card is a modal or transforming double-faced card, both faces will be printed: you don't need to list both.
 Meld cards still need to be included separately;
     - If you're searching for a flavor name (for example **Godzilla, King of the Monsters**), the flavor name will appear on the title, and the Oracle name will appear under the title;
     - Optionally, you can put a custom flavor name in square brackets after a card name.
 It will appear like the official flavor names.
-Custom flavor names currently are not supported for any non-standard card frames, including Double-faced, Adventure and Flip cards
+Custom flavor names currently are only supported for standard card frames, meaning that (e.g.) Double-faced, Adventure or Flip cards won't have flavor names even if specified.
     - If you want aesthetic consistency (or to play with just paper cards), you can also generate basic land cards.
 They will be printed with a big mana symbol, but there is an option to remove the symbol and leave them as blank full-art lands, useful for testing a deck without sleeving.
 It's also the best option for customisation!
 1. Optionally, put a grayscale/transparent png in `icons/`.
 You can use this in place of a set icon to indicate what cube or deck the cards are part of;
 1. Run `python3 makeProxies.py [options] input/yourDeck.txt`.
 The options are listed below: